zero-to-mastery/resources/WebDesignResources.md

 - [CSS Gradient](https://cssgradient.io/): A free tool that lets you create a gradient background for websites.

+- [ColorHub](https://www.colorhub.app/): A color palette finder with lots of unique features.

 ## Icons &amp; Graphics

 - [CONVERTICO](https://convertico.com/): A free online PNG to ICO file converter.